-Videotron Business serves customers through a dedicated salesforce and customer service teams with solid expertise in business market.
-Videotron Business relies on its extensive coaxial, fibre-optic, and LTE wireless networks to provide the best possible customized solutions to all of its customers.
+Videotron Business serves customers through a dedicated salesforce and customer service teams with solid expertise in the business market.
+Videotron Business relies on its extensive coaxial, fibre-optic, and LTE-A and 5G wireless networks to provide the best possible customized solutions to all of its customers.